-In the conventional GRID computing, pervasive computing resources including data, devices, and computation power are employed to process a single task.
-However, when the task is divided for processing as a conventional grid computing, a real-time processing is difficult since a task-assigned computer transmits divided tasks to each computing resource, receives the results back after computing each divided task.
+U-VR GRID computing may be one of the solutions.
+In U-VR GRID computing environments, surrounding computing resources including data, computation power are employed to process a single task.
+However, when the task is divided for processing as a conventional grid computing, real-time processing is difficult since a task-assigned computer transmits divided tasks to each computing resource, receives the results back after other computing resources compute each divided task.

-U-VR GRID computing may be one of the solutions to achieve U-VR.
-It processes tasks with efficient performance by dividing a task into several objects and distributing them according to the performance of computing resources in ubiComp environments.
-In ubiComp environments, not only computing resources are ubiquitous, but also their performances are known to the other computing resources.
-Thus, U-VR GRID computing induces better performance in accomplishing a given task.
+U-VR GRID computing processes tasks with efficient performance by dividing a task into several objects and distributing them according to the performance of computing resources in ubiComp environments.
+In ubiComp environments, computing resources are not only ubiquitous, but their performance is also known to other computing resources.
+Thus, U-VR GRID computing induces better performance in carrying out a given task.
 A task-assigned computer divides a given task, transmits the divided tasks to each computing resource, and receives the results back after processing.
-Because the task-assigned computer knows the performances of other computing resources, efficient task allocation is possible.
-The instantaneous interaction is also possible by processing the whole procedure in real-time.
-In Fig. 1, we can see that multiple users manipulate virtual objects.
+Because the task-assigned computer already knows the performance of other computing resources, efficient task allocation is possible.
+Instantaneous interaction is possible by processing the whole procedure in real-time.
+Fig. 1 shows an example for smart home environments where resources and contents are shared among several users.